donejs/donejs/docs/place-my-order.md

 donejs generate component home.component pmo-home
 ```

-This will create a file at `src/home.component` containing the basic layout of components.
+This will create a file at `src/home.component` containing the basic ingredients of a component.
 We will update it to reflect the below content:

 ```html
 <can-component tag="pmo-home">